Medelpad: Heraldry

 The arms of Medelpad symbolises the land between the two rivers Ljungan and Indalsälven.
 As with other Swedish provinces, the arms can be represented showing a ducal coronet.
 Blazon: "Four times parted per fess wavy, Azure, Argent, Gules, Argent and Azure."

 Geography

 The province is situated at an average altitude of 200–300 meters above sea level.
 The highest mountains are no more than 500 meters high—the tallest is Myckelmyrberget with 577 meters.
-Of the total area, circa 500 km² is water.
+Of the total area, circa 500 km^{2} is water.
 The largest lake is Holmsjön, located at 200 meters elevation, followed by Leringen, at a similar elevation.

 There are also two major rivers that surround the province: Ljungan and Indalsälven.

 History

 The only town with the historical city status was Sundsvall, which was granted the privilege in 1624.
 Sundsvall is still the largest city of the province, with about 50,000 inhabitants.
 In total, the population of Medelpad is circa 120,000.